microsoft/FactoryOrchestrator/docs/docs/factory-orchestrator-client-usage-samples.md

 }
 ```

-# Using ServerPoller instances to monitor TaskList & TaskRun execution asynchronously with C# events
+# Using [ServerPoller](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-ServerPoller-ServerPoller%28System-Nullable-System-Guid-_System-Type_int_bool_int%29/) instances to monitor [TaskList](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskList/) & [TaskRun](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskRun/) execution asynchronously with C# events
-The ServerPoller class is used to automatically poll the service for updates, and generates an OnUpdatedObject event only when the chosen TaskList or TaskRun object you are polling updates.
+The [ServerPoller](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-ServerPoller-ServerPoller%28System-Nullable-System-Guid-_System-Type_int_bool_int%29/) class is used to automatically poll the service for updates, and generates an [OnUpdatedObject](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-ServerPoller-OnUpdatedObject/) event only when the chosen [TaskList](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskList/) or [TaskRun](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskRun/) object you are polling updates.
 It can also be used to query all TaskLists for their high-level status.
-ServerPoller objects are a good choice to asynchronously update your UI or console output.
+[ServerPoller](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-ServerPoller-ServerPoller%28System-Nullable-System-Guid-_System-Type_int_bool_int%29/) objects are a good choice to asynchronously update your UI or console output.

+This example uses the ServerPoller's [StartPolling](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-ServerPoller-StartPolling%28Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient%29/) method and [OnUpdatedObject](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-ServerPoller-OnUpdatedObject/) event to monitor TaskList and [TaskRun](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskRun/) objects.

 ```csharp
 object consoleLock = new object();